YouTube is not messing around.

 For marketers and small business owners, this represents a huge opportunity to get in front of a target audience.

-Because YouTube ads rely solely on video, the platform can seem a little daunting at first.
+Because the YouTube ad format relies solely on video, the platform can seem a little daunting at first.

-You don’t need to be a talented movie director to create a YouTube video ad that is going to generate revenue for your business.
+You don’t need to be a talented movie director to create a YouTube video ad that is going to generate revenue for your business through a video content

-In this article, I’m going to take a look at how you can use YouTube ads to grow your business.
+In this article, I’m going to take a look at how you can use a YouTube ad format to grow your business.

-We’ll take a look at how the platform works and the process you need to go through in order to get a return on investment.
+We’ll take a look at how the platform works, including pre-roll ad ideas and the process you need to go through in order to get a return on investment for video content.

 The different kinds of YouTube ads